 Many people take African Violets for granted.
-This hearty plant can provide your with most beautiful bloom all year around, with very minimum care.
+This hearty plant can provide you with most beautiful bloom all year round, with very minimal care.
 Some people get discouraged quickly after trying to care for African Violets because their plant does not bloom no matter how diligent they are in caring for their plant.

 In order for your violet to produce beautiful flowers all year around three crucial things are needed: light, water and nutrition.

 Keep Your African Violets In A Well Lit Place.